otiai10/dataviper/README.md

 `dataviper` is a SQL-based tool to get the basic data preparation done in easy way, with doing

 - Create "Data Profile" report of a table
-- Pivot "Categorical Columns" and create another table
+- One-hot encode for "Categorical Columns" and create a "one-hot" table
 - // TODO: and more

 # Connection